jonathanmetellus21-ux/osticket-prereqs/README.md

 <h1 align="center">osTicket — Prerequisites and Installation</h1>

-This project documents the end-to-end installation and configuration of <b>osTicket</b>, an open-source help desk ticketing system, hosted on a Microsoft Azure Virtual Machine running Windows Server 2019.
+This project documents the end-to-end installation and configuration of <b>osTicket</b>, an open-source help desk ticketing system, hosted on a Microsoft Azure Virtual Machine running <b>Windows 11 Pro</b>.
 It covers all prerequisite software installation (IIS, PHP, MySQL), the osTicket setup wizard, and post-install configuration — simulating a real-world IT help desk deployment.

 <h2>🖥️ Environments and Technologies Used</h2>